-811 72-2-502.
+810 households with a gross household income equal to or less than 80% of the 811 median gross income of the county statistical area for households of the same size; 812 or 813 (ii) for an owner-occupied property, a dwelling unit priced at or below 80% of the 814 median home price of the county statistical area for homes of the same size.
+815 (2) "Board" means the affordable housing infrastructure grant board created in Section 816 72-2-503.
+817 (3) "Grant" means a grant issued to a public entity in a county of the first class as provided 818 in this part.
+819 Section 8.
+Section 72-2-502 is enacted to read: 820 72-2-502 .
 Affordable housing infrastructure grant funding sources.

-- 821 (1) In accordance with Section 72-2-503, the board may rank, prioritize, and {provide } award affordable housing infrastructure grants to public entities within a county of the first class with money derived from the following sources: - 824 (a) bond proceeds deposited into the Transportation Investment Fund of 2005 created in Section 72-2-124 in accordance with a bond issued under Section 63B-34-101; - 826 (b) appropriations by the Legislature; and - 827 (c) any other transfers or contributions.

-828 (2) Administrative costs of the department to administer affordable housing infrastructure grants under this part shall be paid from the funds described in Subsection (1).

-821 Section 9.
-Section 9 is enacted to read:

-822 72-2-503.
-Board creation -- Duties -- Grant administration.

-- 832 (1) There is created the affordable housing infrastructure grant board consisting of the following members: - 834 (a) the executive director of the department, or the executive director's designee; - (b) the executive director of the {Department } Governor's Office of {Natural Resources } Economic Opportunity appointed under Section {79-2-202 } 63N-1a-302, or the executive director's designee; and - 837 (c) an employee of the governor's office that is an expert or advisor on housing strategy, appointed by the governor. - 839 (2) - (a) The {Department of Natural Resources-} Governor's Office of Economic Opportunity shall provide staff support for the board and the grant program. - (b) The {Department of Natural Resources-} Governor's Office of Economic Opportunity may use grant funds for the costs of the {Department of Natural Resources-} Governor's Office of Economic Opportunity to administer the grant program under this part. - 843 (3) The {Department of Natural Resources} Governor's Office of Economic Opportunity, in consultation with the board, shall develop a process for the prioritization of grant proposals that includes: - 845 (a) instructions on making and submitting a grant proposal; - 846 (b) methodology for selecting grants; and - 847 (c) methodology for awarding grants. - 848 (4) In accordance with Title 63G, Chapter 3, Utah Administrative Rulemaking Act, the {Department of Natural Resources } Governor's Office of Economic Opportunity shall make rules to establish the process described in Subsection (3) and as otherwise necessary to implement this part. - 851 (5) The board shall: - 852 (a) accept grant applications; - 853 (b) rank grant proposals; and - 854 (c) {provide money to grant recipients } award grants in accordance with this part.
+821 (1) In accordance with Section 72-2-503, the board may rank, prioritize, and provide 822 affordable housing infrastructure grants to public entities within a county of the first 823 class with money derived from the following sources: 824 (a) bond proceeds deposited into the Transportation Investment Fund of 2005 created in 825 Section 72-2-124 in accordance with a bond issued under Section 63B-34-101; 826 (b) appropriations by the Legislature; and 827 (c) any other transfers or contributions.
+828 (2) Administrative costs of the department to administer affordable housing infrastructure 829 grants under this part shall be paid from the funds described in Subsection (1).
+830 Section 9.
+Section 72-2-503 is enacted to read: 831 72-2-503 .
+Board creation Duties Grant administration.
+832 (1) There is created the affordable housing infrastructure grant board consisting of the 833 following members: 834 (a) the executive director of the department, or the director's designee; 835 (b) the executive director of the Department of Natural Resources appointed under 836 Section 79-2-202, or the executive director's designee; and 837 (c) an employee of the governor's office that is an expert or advisor on housing strategy, 838 appointed by the governor.
+839 (2)(a) The Department of Natural Resources shall provide staff support for the board and 840 the grant program.
+841 (b) The Department of Natural Resources may use grant funds for the costs of the 842 Department of Natural Resources to administer the grant program under this part.
+843 (3) The Department of Natural Resources, in consultation with the board, shall develop a